conan-io/docs/reference/build_helpers.rst

 Build helpers
 =============

-There are several helpers that can assist to automate the build() method for popular build systems
+Build helpers are Python wrappers of a build tool that help with the conversion of the Conan settings to the build system's ones.
+They assist users with the compilation of libraries and applications in the ``build()`` method of a recipe.

 Contents: